 In addition to our dental clinic, we have established a land-based Hospital Out-Patient Extension (HOPE) Centre.
 Once again the building is identified well before the Africa Mercy arrives and it is also refurbished by Mercy Ships.
 The HOPE Centre is a crucial part of our work, offering a safe, secure, hygienic environment where patients come before their operations on the ship and afterwards to convalesce.
 Without the HOPE Centre patients who travel from outside Dakar would have nowhere to stay.

 It is like a home away from home for our patients and a sense of community is formed among those who work and recover there.
-Many of them have been shunned and ostracised in their villages.
-But when they come to the HOPE Centre they realise that they are not the only ones with bent legs, cleft lips, or large disfiguring tumours.
+Many of them have been shunned and ostracized in their villages.
+But when they come to the HOPE Centre they realize that they are not the only ones with bent legs, cleft lips, or large disfiguring tumors.
 Staffed by a combination of volunteers and locally hired workers, the HOPE Centre provides the same level of care and compassion that the patients’ experience on the Africa Mercy.

 So, how will we select our patients in Senegal?